axe020/horizontalCalendar/README.md

     <div id="cal1"></div>
 ```
 # 3.Call the plugin
-Now call the Horizontal calendar slider initializer function and your calendar is ready.
+Now call the horizontalCalendar initializer function and your calendar is ready.
 ```html
 $("#cal1").slideCalendar();
 ```